 8. Data also shows DDoS attackers shifting to repeated, short-lived attacks

 Even so, DDoS attacks are becoming less about prolonged attacks and more about attack size and frequency.
-Over 80 percent of DDoS attacks in 2018 lasted less than 10 minutes, but 20 percent of DDoS victims are attacked again within 24 hours.
-As well, the size of DDoS attacks increased 73 percent in Q1 2019 versus Q1 2018.
+Over 90 percent of DDoS attacks in Q3 2020 lasted less than four hours.
+However, around 0.11% of attacks lasted more than 130 hours.

 Amazon revealed that in Q1 of 2020, it was forced to counter a 2.3 Tbps DDoS attack.
 This is important for several reasons; first, it’s the largest recorded attack in history, almost four times the throughput of the previous record-holder (587 GB/s).